LEADNorthLLC/fhir-uds-training/module-5/exercise-2/instruction.md

 **Objective:** The goal of this exercise is to learn about InterSystems SDA.

-First, navigate to the XML Schemas screen of your IRIS instance.
-You can do this by clicking the following link:
+First, navigate to the XML Schemas screen of your IRIS instance by clicking on Interoperability -> Interoperate -> XML -> XML Schema Structures.
+You can also get there by clicking the following link:

 	http://localhost:32783/csp/healthshare/fhirdemo/EnsPortal.EDI.XML.SchemaMain.zen?$NAMESPACE=FHIRDEMO&$NAMESPACE=FHIRDEMO&